Still Worried About Bend Radius? Come and See the Bend-Insensitive Fiber Optic Cables

 Advantages of Bend Insensitive Fiber Optic Cable

-Flexible Installations: Bend insensitive fiber cables are very useful for indoor fiber cable installations as they can now be taken around walls, pillars, ceilings, ducts, and other uneven surfaces within the buildings without worrying about excessive fiber bends.
+Flexible Installations: Bend insensitive fiber optic cables are highly suitable for indoor fiber cable installations as they can now be taken around walls, pillars, ceilings, ducts, and other uneven surfaces within the buildings without concerns about excessive fiber bends.

 High Performance: Higher bandwidth applications can be confidently deployed using bend insensitive fibers as accidental excessive bending of fibers does not cause much of performance degradation.